 - Feel the bladder, liver, kidneys, and other abdominal areas for signs of discomfort or swelling

 Preparing for an Exam

-Before your pet vet care appointment, you may want to ask our Henderson veterinarians if you need to bring anything with you to the visit.
+Before your pet vet care appointment, you may want to ask our Hendersonville veterinarians if you need to bring anything with you to the visit.
 In some cases, our vets may want you to refrain from feeding your pet before any blood work is taken.
 You may also be asked to bring in a recent fecal sample, if needed.
 You may want to gather basic information, including the brand and type of food you are feeding your pet, any supplements your pet use, and write down any questions or concerns you might have for our vets.